philsinatra/IDM222/instructor_materials/IDM222-08-inclusive_design.md

 ---

+## THINK

-## THINK: How else can we manage assets efficiently?
+How else can we manage assets efficiently?

 - subset fonts
 - serve optimized images